HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

-The LDx and STx instructions uses a logical address and can access a quadrant defined by the upper two bits of the computed address offset to select among SR4..SR7.
+The LD and ST instructions uses a logical address and can access a quadrant defined by the upper two bits of the computed address offset to select among SR4..SR7.
 This is the most common usage of the load/store instruction and the implicit segment register selection allows for larger offset in the instruction.
 For accessing a data item anywhere in the virtual address range, the extended load and store instructions are available.
 In contrast to the LDx instruction, the STx instruction would need to access three registers ( the value to store, the base and index register ), which would require a greater hardware effort.

 <!--------------------------------------------------------------------------------------------------------->

 <div style="page-break-before: always;"></div>

-### LDEW, LDEH, LDEB
+### LDE, LDEX

 <hr>